-We all have a responsibility to promote high standards of behaviour in the game from the committee through to the players and with this in mind we all sign codes of conducts each year.
+We all have a responsibility to promote high standards of behaviour in the game from the committee through to the players and with this in mind we all sign codes of conduct each year.

 In The FA’s survey of over 37,000 grassroots participants, behaviour was the biggest concern in the game.
-This included both the abuse of match officials and the unacceptable behaviour by over competitive parents, spectators and coaches on the sidelines and as a club we are doing our utmost to top unacceptable behaviour.
+This included both the abuse of match officials and the unacceptable behaviour by over-competitive parents, spectators, and coaches on the sidelines and as a club, we are doing our utmost to top unacceptable behaviour.

-- Show respect to others involved in the game including match officials, opposition players, coaches, managers, officials and spectators
+- Show respect to others involved in the game including match officials, opposition players, coaches, managers, officials, and spectators

 - Adhere to the Laws of the Game

 - Display and promote high standards of behaviour

 - Always respect the match officials’ decisions and never levy abuse at the match officials

 - Never enter the field of play without the referee’s permission